hannahro15/July24Hackathon-United-Events/README.md

 [GitHub Projects](https://github.com/users/hannahro15/projects/3) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.

-Through it, user stories, issues, and tasks were planned, then tracked on a daily basis using the basic Kanban board.
+Through it, user stories, issues & tasks were planned and then tracked on a daily basis using the basic Kanban board.

 ![screenshot](documentation/other-images/kanban-board.png)